ianastewart/wagtail_gallery/README.rst

 I hope to write tests in a month or so when I get a bit of free time.
 I also hope to add a bunch of features in the near future.

 Please report any errors you encounter.
-I will try resolve them quickly and then add tests for them.
-Please visit: `wagtail_podcast <https://gitlab.com/dfmeyer/wagtail_podcast>`_ .
-Documentation is at readthedocs.io: `wagtail_podcast documentation <https://wagtail-podcast.readthedocs.io/en/latest/>`_
+I will try resolve them quickly and then add tests for them as things come up so it doesn't reoccur.
+Please visit `wagtail_gallery git <https://gitlab.com/dfmeyer/wagtail_gallery>`_ to make pull requests or log issues etc. Documentation is at readthedocs.io: `wagtail_gallery documentation <https://wagtail-gallery.readthedocs.io/en/latest/>`_

 Installation
 ===================

-To install run ``pip install wagtail_podcast``
+To install run ``pip install wagtail_gallery``

-It should automatically install mutagen; however, if it doesn't then you will need to install it manually with: ``pip install mutagen``
+It should automatically install all the necessary dependencies.

-Remember to add ``wagtail_podcast`` to your installed apps in settings.py i.e.
+Remember to add ``wagtail_gallery`` (along with the others mentioned) to your installed apps in settings.py i.e.

     .. code-block:: Python

         INSTALLED_APPS = [
             ...
-            'wagtail_podcast',
+            'wagtail_gallery',
+            'wagtail.contrib.routable_page',
+            'wagtail.contrib.modeladmin',
+            'django_social_share',
         ]

 Requirements: